 In this tutorial, we’ll cover how to use the Mailgun mailer with Easy WP SMTP.

-If you don’t have an account with Mailgun, go ahead and sign up for a Mailgun account on their website.
+If you don’t have an account with Mailgun, you’ll need to sign up for a Mailgun account on their website.

-Note: Keep in mind that Mailgun accounts without a credit card can only send emails to 5 recipients.
+Note: Mailgun accounts without a credit card can only send emails to 5 recipients.
 If you want to remove this limitation, you’ll need to add a credit card to your account.
 For more details, check out Mailgun’s sign-up page.

 After completing these steps, you’ll be logged into your Mailgun account automatically.